tavgreen/reconstructing_images/README.md

 ## Description ##
 This project is about how to generate MNIST images using Auto Encoder from MNIST Image.
 Image generation can be useful for reconstructing poor quality image or improve existing image.
-MNIST File by [Yann Lecun] can be found at (http://yann.lecun.com/exdb/mnist/).
+MNIST File can be found at [Yann Lecun](http://yann.lecun.com/exdb/mnist/).
-This project is developed by using Tensorflow (http://tensorflow.org).
+This project is developed by using [Tensorflow](http://tensorflow.org).

 ## Methods ##